There are many ways of how to draw a rose head or a complete rose.

 The more you sketch and draw (whatever) the more you learn how to observe better.
 That’s it.

 Shade the whole rose head in pink color first.
-Pink color will be the
+The pink color will be the basic layer on which you will build the next red color layer.

 Pencil strokes should always follow the direction of growth of the petals, which is from the bottom to the top.